 Best Memory Cards For 4k Video

-You do not need a UHS-II card for 4k video, but they are great when for transferring data from the card to a computer with a UHS-II memory card reader since this transfer speed can be significantly faster.
+You do not need a UHS-II card for 4k video, but they are great for transferring data from the card to a computer with a UHS-II memory card reader since this transfer speed can be significantly faster.

 Maximum Video Record Times by Memory Card Size